YukunR/easy-proteomics-analysis/README.md

 - `Count`: Number of genes enriched in this pathway
 - `GeneRatio`: Ratio of enriched genes to input genes

+### Batch Correction Assessment

+Review the following plots to assess batch correction effectiveness:

+- **PCA by Batch**: Samples should be less clustered by batch after correction
+- **PCA by Group**: Biological groups should remain well-separated
+- **PC1 Boxplot**: Batch-related variation in PC1 should be reduced

 ## Best Practices for Beginners

 ### Before Starting